cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 * OAT-012 Cashing Out

-### OAT-011 ScrapingCollect application content and/or data for use and/or republication elsewhere.
+### OAT-011 ScrapingCollect application content and/or other data for use elsewhere.

 #### Description